gisquick/gisquick-doc/administrator-manual/installation/index.rst

 * Django-based **server application** and
 * QGIS **client plugin**.

-Server application can be easily deployed using *Docker*.
+A server application can be easily deployed using *Docker*.

-Deployment of server application requires Gisquick source code, which can be easily downloaded from GitHub repository using ``git`` command.
+Deployment of a server application requires Gisquick source code, which can be easily downloaded from the GitHub repository using ``git`` command.

 .. _source-code: